ceth-x86/words/README.md

 The test suite includes:

 - **Core Tests**: Tests for the CLI interface and functions
+- **Database Tests**: Tests for database CRUD operations, search functionality, and batch imports
+- **Schema Tests**: Tests for database schema structure, constraints, and data integrity

+### Database Testing Strategy

+The database tests use a file-based SQLite database in a temporary location, which is:
+- Created before each test
+- Initialized with the appropriate schema
+- Populated with test data
+- Used for testing operations
+- Deleted after tests complete

+This approach isolates the tests from the main application database and ensures each test run starts with a clean database state.

+### Schema Testing

+The schema tests specifically verify:
+- Correct database structure and column types
+- Primary key constraint enforcement
+- NOT NULL constraints
+- Default values (timestamps)
+- Index creation

 ### Testing Approach

 - Core functionality is tested with mocks for database interactions
+- Database functionality is tested with a real SQLite database in a temporary location
+- Each test is isolated and doesn't affect other tests

 ## License